Muon capture

+The most precise measurement of the muon capture rate on the proton 𝛬_{𝑆} =(714.9 ±5.4stat ±5.1syst)  s^{−1} and the induced pseudoscalar coupling constant g_{p}=8.06 ±0.55 was done by the MUCAP experiment [2,3] with a measurement performed at the Paul Scherrer Institut, Switzerland.
+The result is in excellent agreement with theoretical predictions [1].

 Nuclear waste disposal

 Muon capture is being investigated for practical application in radioactive waste disposal, for example in the artificial transmutation of large quantities of long-lived radioactive waste that have been produced globally by fission reactors.
 Radioactive waste can be transmuted to stable isotopes following irradiation by an incident muon beam from a compact proton accelerator source.